Erreon/mentionable/README.md

 # Mentionable

-An implementation of [Webmention], a web standard for mentions and conversyions across the web.
+An implementation of [Webmention], a web standard for mentions and conversations across the web.
 With mentionable, people can reply by sending webmentions for:

 [Webmention]: <https://www.w3.org/TR/webmention/> "Webmention W3C Recommendation"